- About CDIAC

 - Concentrations of the other gaseous species are also from the National Oceanic and Atmospheric Administration (NOAA), courtesy of Dr. Steve Montzka.

 - The Global Warming Potential (GWP) provides a simple measure of the radiative effects of emissions of various greenhouse gases, integrated over a specified time horizon, relative to an equal mass of CO2 emissions.
 The GWP with respect to CO2 is calculated using the formula:

 - Pre-industrial concentrations of CH4 are evident in the 2000-year records from Law Dome, Antarctica and longer ice-core records found on CDIAC's collection of data access links to atmospheric trace gases.
-Thousand-year records of CH4, CO2 and N2O concentrations are presented graphically on page 3 of IPCC (2007).
+A spline function fit to those (Southern Hemisphere) data gives 697 ppb for year 1750, but this may be lower than the global average if agricultural sources in the Northern Hemisphere were already contributing nontrivially.
+For graphs of two-thousand-year records of CH4, CO2 and N2O concentrations are found here.(Macfarling-Meure, et al., 2006).

 - Stuiver, M., R.L.
 Burk and P.D.
 Quay.
 1984.
 13C/12C Ratios in Tree Rings and the Transfer of Biospheric Carbon to the Atmosphere.
 Journal of Geophysical Research 89, D7, 11731-11748.